kingxkok/CS33/README.md

 Pexex Lab, Smashing Lab, OpenMP Lab are particularly fun.

-Their descriptions are in the [instructions folder]()
+Their descriptions are in the [instructions folder](https://github.com/kingxkok/CS33/tree/master/instructions)

-Sourced from the course page (may be deprecated): http://web.cs.ucla.edu/classes/spring17/cs33/syllabus.html
+Sourced from the [course page](http://web.cs.ucla.edu/classes/spring17/cs33/syllabus.html) (may be deprecated)

 HW 1:  62